Central Philippine Adventist College: 2000 to now

 By the year 2000, the budding College saw the construction of the Recreation Center, which is equipped with two swimming pools, guesthouses, two tennis courts, and rows of cottages.
 A gazebo, the Student Government Center, Fast Food Center, the College Store, the three-story building for the School of Nursing, the basement and second floor for the School of Business, and the Mushroom House, literally mushroomed one after another.

 School year 2001 marks the founding of the Education That Saves Village, where working students enjoy low-cost housing.
 In January 2005, the Conference Hall was inaugurated.
 Meanwhile, the Engineering building, Function Hall, and the College Church were rising almost simultaneously, and inaugurated during CPAC's Silver Anniversary in August 2007.
 At Vespers of Aug.
 10, this Church—one of the tallest, largest and most beautiful in the country—was dedicated to the Lord.

 Within the next two years, more parks dotted the college's rural landscape: the Wisdom Park, International Friendship Park, the NSTP guesthouses, and the Tilapia pond.
 In April 2008, a Worship Hall was built for the working students’ cottage.

 On March 20, 2009, two inauguration and dedication ceremonies were held: the Eco-Park beside the cottage area, and the long-awaited Library.
 The Library, which includes the Review Center and AVR, is on the second floor and stands on two QUADs: the fully renovated Agriculture, and Old Nursing buildings.

 The college now offers fourteen curricula in these five Schools/Departments: Business, Nursing, Education, Agriculture and Theology.
 Two computer laboratories and virtually all offices and faculty homes are wired to the Internet 24/7; all offices and dormitories are equipped with wireless telephones.

 The campus also serves as Distance Learning Center (DLC) for the Adventist International Institute for Advanced Studies (AIIAS).

-For almost three decades, the college has placed priority on educating skilled professionals who will contribute as denominational employees and leaders.
-It is developing educated and supportive graduates who will strengthen and enrich their respective congregations.

 CPAC also shares the Church's educational philosophy and seeks to function as a resource center which can facilitate the development and spread of the Gospel in the Central Philippines and far beyond.